Melasma Causes & Treatment

 Q: Is the treatment painful?

 A: The treatment procedure is comfortable and bearable.
 No topical numbing is required usually.
-After the treatment, there is a mild sensation of heat on the skin which may cause some redness which will subside in a few hours.
+After the laser treatment, there is a mild sensation of heat on the skin.
+This can cause some redness which will subside in a few hours.
+The best part is you are able to relax and watch Netflix.

 Melasma is typically characterized by having up and down periods where the symptoms heighten and lessen.
-While the laser light can help lighten or completely rid of the pigmentation factors such as sun exposure, hormones and your genetic disposition can play a role in a recurrence.
+While the laser light can help lighten or completely rid of the pigmentation factors such as sun exposure on the face, hormones and your genetic disposition can play a role in a recurrence.

 After the treatment, you may feel slight redness which will subside after a few hours.
-The treated area will slowly lighten over the next few days to weeks as the pigmented area is gradually absorbed into the skin by your body's natural healing process.
+The treated area will slowly lighten over the next few days to weeks.
+Treated pigmented area is gradually absorbed into the skin by your body's natural healing process.
 In some cases, the pigment may darken before becoming lighter.

 Options to Treat Melasma